Are you better off with a low rate APR credit card or one with introductory benefits?

 With credit card interest rates going up, low APR credit cards are looking more attractive, and in some cases may even be a better deal than credit cards offering 0% deals on purchases and balance transfers.

-What are the advantages of a low rate APR credit card?
+Advantages of a low rate APR credit card

 While 0% introductory offers on balance transfers and purchases may look great, they aren’t always the best deal.

 When the introductory period is over, most 0% credit card deals switch back to a standard rate, meaning you might be better off opting for a low rate APR credit card if you cannot pay off your balance in the introductory period.